Isfahan: Colleges

 In 1947, the Isfahan University of Medical Sciences was established; it now has almost 9,200 students and interns.
 In 1973, the American School of Isfahan was built; it closed during the 1978–79 revolution.
 In 1974, the first technical university in Iran, the Isfahan University of Technology, was established in the city.
 It focuses on science, engineering, and agriculture programs.
 In 1977, the Isfahan University of Art was established.
 It was temporarily closed after the 1979 revolution, and was reopened in 1984, after the Iranian Cultural Revolution.

 Aside from seminaries and religious schools, the other public, private major universities of the Isfahan metropolitan area include: the Mohajer Technical And Vocational College of Isfahan, Payame Noor University, the Islamic Azad University of Isfahan, the Islamic Azad University of Najafabad, and the Islamic Azad University of Majlesi.

-There were also in 2007 more than 50 technical and vocational training centres in the province, under the administration of the Isfahan Technical and Vocational Training Organization (TVTO), that provide free, non-formal, workforce-skills training programs.
-As of 2020, 90% of workforce-skills trainees were women.
+As of 2007, there were also more than 50 technical and vocational training centres in the province, under the administration of the Isfahan Technical and Vocational Training Organization (TVTO), providing free, informal, workforce skills training programs.
+As of 2020, 90% of workforce skills trainees were women.

 Notable philosophers

-Major philosophers include Mir Damad, known for his concepts of time and nature, as well as for founding the School of Isfahan, and Mir Fendereski, who was known for his examination of art and philosophy within a society.
+Major philosophers include Mir Damad, known for his concepts of time and nature, as well as for founding the School of Isfahan; and Mir Fendereski, who was known for his examination of art and philosophy within society.

 Culture

-Ancient traditions included Tirgan, Sepandārmazgān festivals, and historically, men used to wear the Kolah namadi.
+The festivals of Tirgan and Sepandārmazgān are ancient traditions in Isfahan.
+Historically, men used to wear the kolah namadi.

 The Isfahan School of painting flourished during the Safavid era.

 The annual Isfahan province theatre festival takes place in the city.
-Theater performances began in 1919 (1297 AH), and currently there are 9 active theaters.
+Theater performances began in 1919 (1297 AH), and currently, there are 9 active theaters.

-The awarding of an Isfahan annual literature prize began in 2004.
+The awarding of the annual Isfahan literature prize began in 2004.

 Since 2005, November 22 is Isfahan's National Day, commemorated with various events.

 New Art Paradise, built in District 6 in 2019, has the biggest open-air amphitheatre in the country.

 Based on a statue creators' symposium in 2020, the city decided to add 11 permanent art pieces to the city's monuments.

 The Isfahan international convention center is under construction.